Blog Post

 “I’d hate to see [negative consequence] happen to your company because you didn’t have the right tools.
 Would you like to take the next step to prevent that from happening?”

-What to keep in mind: This technique is best for overcoming objections.
+What to keep in mind: This sales technique is best for overcoming objections.
 So, use this technique if your buyer is on the fence about whether your solution is a smart investment or if they’re still unsure about the return on investment (ROI) they stand to gain.

 3. The try before you buy close